Tyrone (UK Parliament constituency)

-County Tyrone is a former UK Parliament constituency in Ireland, returning two Members of Parliament (MPs).
+County Tyrone was a parliamentary constituency of the House of Commons of the Parliament of the United Kingdom from 1801 to 1885.
+It returned two Members of Parliament (MPs).

 Boundaries

 This constituency comprised the whole of County Tyrone, except the parliamentary borough of Dungannon.

 It returned two MPs from 1801 to 1885.
 It was an original constituency represented in Parliament when the Union of Great Britain and Ireland was created on 1 January 1801.

 In the redistribution, which took effect in 1885, County Tyrone was divided into four single-member constituencies: East Tyrone, Mid Tyrone, North Tyrone and South Tyrone.

 Politics

 The constituency electorate was predominantly Tory/Conservative during most of this period.

 Catholics were excluded from taking seats in Parliament until 1829 and there was a restrictive property based franchise.
 It was not until the electoral reforms which took effect in 1885 that most adult males became voters.
 See Catholic emancipation for further details.

 In these circumstances most MPs came from a limited number of Protestant aristocratic and gentry families.
 There were few contested elections.

 It was only in 1880, at the end of the period when this constituency existed, that the Liberals first won a seat in the county.